Tax-Exempt Municipal Bonds and Infrastructure

 Current State of Federal Infrastructure Policy

-The Tax Cuts and Jobs Act (TCJA) passed by Congress and signed into law by the President in 2017 made several changes to the tax code of interest to governments.
-Although the full tax exemption for municipal bond interest was successfully retained, other changes noteworthy to issuers of municipal bonds include:
+The Tax Cuts and Jobs Act (TCJA) passed by the 115th Congress and signed into law by the President in 2017 sets the stage for the tax reform debate in the 119th Congress.
+With several provisions expiring at the end of 2025, lawmakers face several choices on what should be included in the next bill.
+Keep in mind, the TCJA made several changes to the tax code of interest to governments.
+Although the TCJA did not alter the full tax exemption for municipal bond interest, other changes noteworthy to issuers of municipal bonds included:

 - the elimination of advance refundings;